 Chris Ressa 0:00

-Welcome to retail retold everyone.
-Today I am joined by Kevin the CME vice president in real estate and CME Realty.
+Welcome to Retail Retold everyone.
+Today I am joined by Kevin Nassimi, the Vice President of real estate at Nassimi Realty.
 Welcome to the show, Kevin.

 Kevin Nassimi 0:28